Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Shopify POS Lite is free, lets you sell in one location and is bundled with all Shopify plans — but a not-insignificant $89 per location, per month fee applies if you use Shopify POS Pro.

-Now, WooCommerce’s approach means that you can use a wider range of selling hardware at point of sale — so this may suit some merchants better.
+Now, WooCommerce’s approach means that you can use a wider range of selling hardware at point of sale — and this may suit some merchants better.

 But Shopify’s more ‘baked in,’ tightly integrated approach to POS means that there’s less configuration involved and the system is arguably a bit more robust.
 And there is actually a lot of selling hardware available from Shopify, via its official POS hardware store (pictured above).